 It’s not a stretch to say that Florida is actually the most dangerous state in the U.S. to take a walk.
 The National Highway Traffic Safety Administration reported that 713 pedestrians died in Florida in 2019 – the most in the state in the previous 10 years.

 Researchers from Smart Growth America (SGA) found that an astounding 5,893 people were killed in pedestrian accidents between 2000-2019.
-Due to these numbers, SGA gave Florida a rating of 201.4 on their pedestrian danger index.
+Due to these numbers, SGA gave Florida a rating of 201.4 on its pedestrian danger index.
 Alabama was a distant second, with a rating of 174.6.

 What Types of Injuries Occur as a Result of Pedestrian Accidents?